brugmanjoost/ip-addresses/README.md

 This class represents an IPv4 address, typically defined by a single 32bit unsigned integer.

 #### Property: value
 Readonly.
-Returns the 32bit unsigned integer that representst the address.
+The 32bit unsigned integer that representst the address.

 #### Method: toString(use3Digits)
 Returns the address in octet format, e.g. 192.168.1.1.
 If use3Digits is true toString() returns all octets left padded with zeros, e.g. 192.168.001.001.